-Solving riddles are a fun way to enhance your child’s thinking skills.
-And with what am I riddles for kids, you can encourage them to think out of the box as they ponder the various possible answers.
+Solving riddles is a fun way to enhance your child’s thinking skills.
+And with what am I riddles for kids, you can encourage them to think out of the box as they ponder the various possible answers to some gripping and mind-bending puzzles and questions.
 This will keep them busy while being engaged in a joyous task.

 Read on for some interesting “what am I riddles” for children.
 You may increase the difficulty level as they proceed from our list of easy, medium, and complex riddles.

 Let your children put on their thinking caps and try to solve the answers to these compelling quizzes.
 If kids are stuck with a riddle, you may give some helpful clues to decode them.

 Try to guess these simple mysteries and riddles.
 Have fun while guessing.

 1. I disappear every time you say my name.
 What am I?